A simple package

 └── lib.rs

-Your native codes are in src/lib.rs
+Your native code is in src/lib.rs

 .
 The .cargo/config.toml

-file is used in GitHub CI
+file is used in the GitHub CI

 for cross compiling.
 In general, this file does not affect your development on your local machine.